-- Phase I requires a total of 240 NCLEX-style questions to be successfully completed during first semester nursing courses and an additional 360 questions to be completed by midterm of second semester nursing courses. - 240 NCLEX-style questions during NUR 251 prior to taking the HESI Fundamentals version one (Due week 6 Sophomore semester one, 120 questions specific to NUR 210 and 120 questions specific to NUR 251) - 360 NCLEX-style questions in NUR 251 prior to taking HESI Fundamentals version two (Due week 13 Sophomore semester one, 120 questions specific to NUR 210 and 240 questions specific to NUR 251) - Due Dates can be adjusted to an earlier date by the Nursing Success Coach, but not later. - The 600 questions outlined above are not part of the questions required in Phase II or Phase III of the Nursing Student Success Plan

-^{}forms for each phase can be found at the end of the program handbook
+- Phase I requires a total of 240 NCLEX-style questions to be successfully completed during first semester nursing courses and an additional 360 questions to be completed by midterm of second semester nursing courses. - 240 NCLEX-style questions during NUR 210 and NUR 225 (Due week 14 Sophomore semester one, 120 per course) - 360 NCLEX-style questions in NUR 226 (Due prior to taking HESI Fundamentals Version One at midterm) - Due Dates can be adjusted to an earlier date by the Nursing Success Coach, but not later. - The 600 questions outlined above are not part of the questions required in Phase II or Phase III of the Nursing Student Success Plan forms for each phase can be found at the end of the program handbook in Appendix B